Xi meets Mozambican president

 BEIJING, Sept.
 4 (Xinhua) -- Chinese President Xi Jinping on Wednesday met with Mozambican President Filipe Jacinto Nyusi, who is in Beijing for the 2024 Summit of the Forum on China-Africa Cooperation (FOCAC).

-China is willing to expand cooperation with Mozambique in areas such as infrastructure, energy and mineral resources, agriculture and digital economy, and support Mozambique's industrialization and economic diversification, Xi said.
+Xi said China is willing to expand cooperation with Mozambique in areas such as infrastructure, energy and mineral resources, agriculture and digital economy, and support Mozambique's industrialization and economic diversification.

-Xi encouraged Mozambique to make full use of the outcomes of the FOCAC summit to expand economic, trade and investment cooperation with China and push forward their friendship.
+Xi encouraged Mozambique to fully utilize the outcomes of the FOCAC summit to expand economic, trade and investment cooperation with China and advance their friendship.

-He added that China supports Mozambique in combating terrorism and maintaining national stability, and stands ready to closely cooperate with Mozambique on multilateral platforms including the United Nations.
+He added that China supports Mozambique in combating terrorism and maintaining national stability, and stands ready to cooperate closely with it on multilateral platforms, including the United Nations.

+Nyusi said Mozambique firmly adheres to the one-China principle, supports China's position on issues concerning its core interests including the Taiwan question and the South China Sea, backs China's policy of "one country, two systems," and opposes groundless accusations against China over issues including human rights.

+He said Mozambique hopes to deepen cooperation with China in fields such as economy and trade, agriculture, connectivity and security.

 Photos